herbertfreeze/QSS/_sources/docs/finalproject_components.md

 - A link to cloud storage where you keep the data (e.g., Dropbox, Google Drive)

 Add Prof. Chang + the TA(s) as collaborators:
-- Our GitHub usernames: herbertfreeze, Sabinhart, and emj1214.
+- Our GitHub usernames: herbertfreeze, Sabin-Dart, and emj1214.

 Then assign us an issue to review some progress on code/analysis.
 - You do NOT need to be close to finished for this.
 We just want to see that you’ve loaded the data and started to write some code